acrucetta/mente/src/md/linux.md

 Processes can't talk to each other, they're completely isolated and doesn't know where its files are held.
 It is not "self-aware".

 By contrast the kernel knows and controls everything.
 It facilitates the running of all the processes.
 A process can't create another process but it can request that the kernel create it.

+### Files and Directories

+Each file is marked with a type.
+Some file types can be devices, pipes, sockets, directories and symbolic links.
+It doesn't need to be a regular file.

+Directories contain links to themselves (.) and to their parent directory (..)

+Symbolic links provide alternative names for a file.
+A normal link is a filename plus pointer entry in a directory list.
+Symbolic links point to target files.

+Absolute path names being with a slash (/).
+E.g., /home/mtk/.bashrc

+Relative paths, begin with "../mtk/.bashrc"

+The system divides ownership into: owner, group, and others.

+### File I/O

+The Kernel provides one file type: a sequential stream of bytes.
+It uses the universal operations: open, read, write, close.

+A process inherits 3 file descriptors: 0 std input, 1 std output, 2 std error.
+C uses these methods with its stdio library (e.g., open, fclose, scan, printf, fgets, fputs)

+### Programs

+Programs come in two forms: source code (readable text) and binary machine language instructions.

+You can apply filters to them e.g., grep, tr, sort, wc, sed and awk.

+### Processes

+A process is an instance of an executing program.
+The kernel loads the code of the program into virtual memory, allocates space for the variables and sets up the data structures.

+A process contains segments:
+- Text - instructions
+- Data - static variables used
+- Heap - area from which programs can allocate extra memory
+- Stack - area of memory that grows and shrinks as functions are called

+We can create a new process with the fork() sys call.
+The child node created inherits copies of the parent's data, stack, and heap segments.
+The child uses the execve() sys call to load and execute a new program.
+(C uses this exec to build additional libraries)

+Each process has a unique identifier (PID) and a parent identifier (PPID).

+A process can be terminated with: _exit() or by being killed with a signal.
+0 normally means the process succeeded and nonzero indicates some error.

+When we boot a system Linux starts a process called init (parent of all processes).
+Everything derives from it.

+A daemon is a special-purpose process.
+It is long-lived and runs in the background.
+E.g., syslogd, for system logs, and htpd, to serve web pages.

+All processes have soft and hard memory limits that can be adjusted with the given privileges.

+### Interprocess Communication and Synchronization

+Most Linux processes run on their own, but some need to communicated with each other through IPC (interprocess communication)

+It includes:
+- signals
+- pipes (|)
+- sockets (transfer data to other hosts)
+- file locking - protecting file
+- message queues - exchange packets of data
+- semaphores - sync processes
+- shared memory

+#### Signals

+They are often called software interrupts.
+They are defined as SIGxxxx.

+Some examples are:
+- interrupt character (CTRL+c)
+- a process terminated
+- a timer is over
+- invalid memory address

+The kill command can send a signal.
+The process can ignore it, be killed or suspended.

+Each program executed by the shell starts in a new process.
+E.g., `ls -l | sort -k5n | less` includes 3 processes.

 ## Commands